 Often, the hiring manager will select and assemble a search committee, which is a group of individuals with an interest in and perspective about the job to help screen and interview candidates.

-For lower level positions such as secretaries, laborers, and retail sales associates, the hiring manager might conduct the process alone without a committee, or delegate the initial steps to an assistant manager.
+For some entry-level positions, the hiring manager might conduct the process alone without a committee, or delegate the initial steps to an assistant manager.

 The Interview Process